Questions and answers on medicinal cannabis

 All doctors can prescribe the products in the medicinal cannabis pilot programme, but they have no obligation to do so.

-Only neurologists are allowed to prescribe Sativex.
+Only medical specialists in neurology are allowed to prescribe Sativex.

-Single reimbursement for other cannabis-containing medicine
+Is single reimbursement available for other cannabis-containing medicines?

 Can I drive while taking THC medicine?